 has access to their own private restroom.
 This setup helps to limit interaction with other residents.
 In addition, we are working with our housekeeping partner, Sodexo, to ensure all residence halls are regularly cleaned and sanitized.

 Will ODU’s dining hall and other dining options be available?

 Yes.
 You are still able to get your meals either in Hamilton Dining Hall or the Griffin Student Center Deli.
 Hamilton Hall is able to accommodate

 seating for up to 100 people at a time and there is no self-service, so there is an emphasis on carryout and online ordering this year.
 The Grill has not reopened; however, some Grill items are available at the other venues.
 For more information on ODU's dining services, click here.

-To avoid large crowds, Hamilton Hall will offer continuous service this fall.
+To avoid large crowds, Hamilton Hall will offer continuous service during the fall and spring.
 In between regular meal periods, soup, salad and other made-to-order items will be available, as well as "Grab & Go" (while supplies last.)
 Though Hamilton Hall will be

 open all day, its regular meal periods (when classic hot entrees will be ready to serve) are as follows:

 - Lunch: 11 a.m. - 2 p.m.

 Will I be required to wear a facemask or socially distance while in the residence halls?

 While face coverings will be required in all public and common areas on campus, you will not be expected to wear a face covering while